 A masterpiece of aerodynamic engineering, the Spitfire was among the finest fighter aircraft of the Second World War.
-Military archaeologist Keith Robinson celebrates the 75th anniversary of the Spitfire’s iconic design.
+Military archaeologist Keith Robinson celebrates the iconic design.

 Used throughout the Second World War to identify friend from foe, these original spotter cards show the differences in the silhouettes between British and German aircraft.

 The Battle of Britain: five months that changed history, May-October 1940 Those with a special interest in the Battle of Britain or air war more generally will enjoy this book.
 It is a lively, detailed, not to say exhaustive narrative of the entire battle.
 Careful attention is given to both sides.
 The story is told […]